0xsequence/web-sdk/packages/checkout/README.md

 - **collectibles**: List of NFT collectibles, including their token IDs and quantities.
 - **chain**: The blockchain network ID.
 - **price**: Total price for the transaction in the selected currency.
+This value should not contain decimals.
 - **currencyAddress**: The address of the currency used for executing the transaction on the target contract.
 - **targetContractAddress**: The address of the smart contract handling the minting function.
   creditCardProviders: Providers like sardine for credit card payments.